mcpcpc/uscpi/README.md

 By default, &mu;SCPI will wait indefinitely for a connection to be established.
-If the `timeout` property is defined, an *asyncio.TimeoutError* will be raised after the specified connection time period (in seconds) is exceeded.
+If the `timeout` property is defined, an *TimeoutError* will be raised after the specified connection time period (in seconds) is exceeded.

 ```python
 TCP(host="127.0.0.1", port=5025, timeout=0.1)